Takika/rc_smime/README.md

 rc_smime
 ===============

-Roundcube webmail plugin to verify and sign S/MIME messages.
+Roundcube webmail plugin to verify S/MIME messages.

 This is version with updated graphic (to look more nice in my opinion),
 Robert Currie (https://github.com/rob-c) that make it work with Roundcube 1.5.